 Information and communication technologies are integrated into all areas of study at Meriden.
-From Prep to Year 12, technology is used as a tool to aid learning and emphasis is placed on the development of skills in using, evaluating and acknowledging information collected through technology.
+From Pre-Kindergarten to Year 12, technology is used as a tool to aid learning and emphasis is placed on the development of skills in using, evaluating and acknowledging information collected through technology.

 Technology at Meriden is used to encourage the girls to be skilled communicators, flexible and creative thinkers, resourceful and discerning learners, responsible and well-informed global citizens.
 These skills and characteristics are consistent with The Fidelis Model, the Teaching and Learning Framework at Meriden.
 Technology is used to enhance learning by:

 - providing the girls with ready access to information which is comprehensive, authentic and up-to-date

 - enabling the girls to evaluate, manipulate and present their information in an effective way

 - enhancing the virtual communication skills of the girls